canonical/netplan/doc/netplan.md

      If openvswitch is not available on the system, netplan treats the presence of openvswitch configuration as an error.

+     Any supported network device that is declared with the ``openvswitch`` mapping (or any bond/bridge that includes an interface with an openvswitch configuration) will be created in openvswitch instead of the defined renderer.
+     In the case of a ``vlan`` definition declared the same way, netplan will create a fake VLAN bridge in openvswitch with the requested vlan properties.

      ``external-ids`` (mapping) – since **0.100**
      :   Passed-through directly to OpenVSwitch